aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/faqs/_index.md

 **Q: Is it possible to retrieve all the text from a presentation?**

-**A**: Aspose.Slides for Java provides the [SlideUtil](https://reference.aspose.com/slides/nodejs-java/aspose.slides/slideutil/) class that provides various methods for retrieving whole text from the presentations.
+**A**: Aspose.Slides for Node.js via Java provides the [SlideUtil](https://reference.aspose.com/slides/nodejs-java/aspose.slides/slideutil/) class that provides various methods for retrieving whole text from the presentations.

 ## **Formatting and Images**